Tom Bridges: First World War

 Early in the First World War, Bridges was involved in the Battle of Mons, where he suffered a shattered cheekbone and concussion.
-During the British Army's retreat from Mons, he met two battalions of exhausted British soldiers at Saint Quentin, whose officers planned to surrender to save the town from bombardment.
+During the British Expeditionary Force (BEF)'s retreat from Mons, he met two battalions of exhausted British soldiers at Saint Quentin, whose officers planned to surrender to save the town from bombardment.
 In a celebrated incident on 27 August, the injured Bridges used a tin whistle and toy drum purchased from a toy shop to rally the men and led them to rejoin the British Expeditionary Force (BEF), commanded by Field Marshal Sir John French In September he transferred to the 4th Hussars as a lieutenant colonel.
 In October, French flew Bridges to the besieged Belgian city of Antwerp to provide intelligence there for the British headquarters.
 Later that month, he was promoted to temporary colonel and became a general staff officer, grade 1.

-He was appointed a Companion of the Order of St Michael and St George in late 1915 and given command of the 19th (Western) Division, a Kitchener's Army formation, which was demoralised after severe casualties at the Battle of Loos.
-In 1916 he was promoted to brevet colonel and promoted to major general.
+He was appointed a Companion of the Order of St Michael and St George in late 1915 and given command of the 19th (Western) Division, a Kitchener's Army formation, which was demoralised after severe casualties at the Battle of Loos, receiving a temporary promotion to major general on 13 December.
+On 1 January 1916 he was promoted to brevet colonel.
 He set about turning the 19th Division into an efficient fighting unit, purging the senior officers.
 The division was in reserve on the disastrous first day of the Battle of the Somme, and thus avoided serious casualties.
 It acquitted itself well in the small subsequent attacks around La Boiselle in July.

 In 1917, Bridges, who in January was promoted to substantive major general, was sent on the Balfour Mission, the military liaison to the United States under Arthur Balfour, soon after the American entry into the war in April 1917, to coordinate the sending of American soldiers to Europe.
 He ran into some difficulty because, like most senior British commanders and politicians, he pushed for the amalgamation or incorporation of Americans into understrength British units to be commanded by British officers.
 This caused much friction with the senior American commanders, who felt that American troops should be commanded by American officers.